 The uses for sour cream in the kitchen go far beyond topping foods, and they include both sweet and savory applications.
 Because of its rich and acidic qualities, it creates a moist and tender texture in baked goods and makes a desirable base for dips and dressings.
 It helps thicken soups and sauces, and produces a tangy flavor as well.

-When cooking with sour cream, it’s important to monitor it closely to prevent curdling and add it gradually as late as possible during preparation.
+When cooking with sour cream, it’s important to monitor closely to prevent curdling and add it gradually as late as possible during preparation.
 Regular and reduced-fat sour cream are easily interchangeable in recipes, but the fat-free variety is best substituted to cold dishes, rather than those that are cooked or baked.